-Wholeshare solves both these problems by allowing people to order food online as part of a group.
+Wholeshare makes it easy to get affordable local, organic, and sustainable food by shopping as a group.
+People who live near each other or work near each other can form a group on Wholeshare and shop together online.
 By shopping as a group, everyone increases their purchasing power.
-Your group places larger orders than you could on your own and as a result, it becomes worthwhile for farmers and other local food produces to come delivery directly to you and your group.
+The group places larger orders than you could on your own and as a result, it becomes worthwhile for farmers and other local food produces to come delivery directly to you and your group.
 Also, because you're able to go direct to the source you cut out costly portions of your supply chain, which means you save money without shortchanging the producers.

 If you're starting your own group, then you get to decide where the food is delivered.
 Groups usually get deliveries at a member's house, or a business, or a community center.
 If you're joining a group then your group probably already has a drop off point picked out (you should be able to find it on your group's page).
 All the food for the group's order is delivered to the one drop off point.
 Some groups do also offer home delivery as an additional service.

 A coordinator is the person who starts a Wholeshare group.
 He or she organizes and runs the group as well as oversees group deliveries.
 By establishing a Wholeshare group, coordinators help bring better food to their communities and make it possible for people in their area to eat healthy food more affordably.

 None!
 There are no subscription fees or commitments for joining Wholeshare.
 Signing up is free.
 You only order what you want, when you want it.